 Photography by Sasha Israel

 “WHENEVER I’M COOKING FOR A BIG GROUP, I ALWAYS HAVE A VEGETARIAN SIDE DISH THAT COULD DOUBLE AS A MAIN,” SAYS KATIE LEE IN THE LUSH, EMERALD BACKYARD OF HER SUMMER HOME ON THE EASTERN END OF LONG ISLAND.
 “I use to be a vegetarian and I remember going to people’s houses and only eating broccoli.”
 You could say Lee is the quintessential expert to entertaining.
-With with three cookbooks under her belt, a new foodie travel show dubbed Beach Bites and an endless reel of The Kitchen segments, the television host knows a thing or two about throwing a good dinner party.
+With three cookbooks under her belt, a new foodie travel show dubbed Beach Bites and an endless reel of The Kitchen segments, the television host knows a thing or two about throwing a good dinner party.
 Tip one: Don’t help.
 “I’m very much, ‘Do me a favor, don’t do me any favors,” she says matter-of-factly in a soft-spoken West Virginian drawl.
 “I have a plan and I know what needs to be done.
 If you want to bring something, great!
 But make it at your house.”
 With fall kicking off, Lee is and gearing up for the cooler weather by stocking up on her favorite produce.
 “I love winter greens, root vegetables, butternut squash, parsnips and carrots,” says Lee.
 “And I love when kale comes in again.
 I know kale salads are so 2015, but I still love them.”
 In between grilling up her signature vegetable and black bean salad (recipe below) from her latest cookbook Endless Summer, she talks preparing to shoot a television show in a bikini, her favorite shoreside meal and why Bobby Flay pisses her off.

 The salad that you are making has grilled vegetables.
 Why did you choose to grill them versus keep them raw?